voxpupuli/puppet-network/README.md

 how to install them.
 The documentation for the parameters exposed can be found [here](https://github.com/voxpupuli/puppet-network/blob/master/manifests/init.pp).

-The `ipaddress` gem can also be installed manually with:

-    sudo gem install ipaddress --no-ri --no-rdoc

 Note: you may also need to update your master's plugins (run on your puppet master):

     puppet agent -t --noop